haradakunihiko/react-confirm/README.md

 // This is optional.
 But I recommend to define your confirm function easy to call. export default function(confirmation, options = {}) {
-  // You can pass whatever you want to you component.
+  // You can pass whatever you want to the component.
 It will be just passed to your Component's props return confirm({ confirmation, options });
 }